-They say the best things in life are free and now more than ever parents are on the look out for inexpensive ways to entertain the family.
-Here are some ideas for free things to do in Sligo with the kids.
+We are always on the lookout for inexpensive ways to entertain the family, so here are some great ideas for free things to do in Sligo with the kids:

 There’s always Ben Bulben or to the Carrowkeel tombs at Castlebaldwin which all have family friendly way-marked trails.
 It’s fun trying to identify landmarks and locations from the summit and is a wonderful opportunity to admire our beautiful County.